Onix-Systems/onix-react/README.md

 ### [Examples](https://github.com/Onix-Systems/onix-react/tree/dev/examples)

-This folder provides a collection of code examples and snippets covering a wide range of topics, including Axios for making HTTP requests, Code Splitting for optimizing your application's load time, Layout Animation for creating smooth UI transitions, Redux for state management, i18next for internationalization, and more.
+This folder provides a collection of code examples and snippets covering a wide range of topics, including Axios for making HTTP requests, Code Splitting for optimizing your application's load time, Animations for UI enrich interactions, Redux for state management, i18next for internationalization, and more.

 - [Axios:](https://github.com/Onix-Systems/onix-react/tree/dev/examples/Axios) These examples provide practical demonstrations of using Axios, a popular HTTP client library, for making network requests in JavaScript applications.
 They cover various aspects of request handling, including asynchronous requests, interceptors, instance creation, and Promise-based response handling.